chrismurrph/default-db-format/README.md

 assumptions have not been met.
 The most onerous assumption being that all top level keys be **namespaced** i.e. have a 'slash' in them.

-The call to `check-default-db` should be in your root component's render method:
+The call to the function we just wrote should be in your root component's render method:

 ````clojure
 (render [this]